voideditor/void/HOW_TO_CONTRIBUTE.md

 ### d.
 Building Void

+1. Clone the Void repository inside a fresh folder with `git clone https://github.com/voideditor/void`.
+Make sure that your folder path does not include spaces: this may generate errors during `npm install`.
-To build Void, open `void/` inside VSCode.
-Then open your terminal and run:
+2. You can build Void from VSCOde: open `void/` inside VSCode.
+Then open the terminal inside VSCode and run:

 	1. `npm install` to install all dependencies.
 	2. `npm run watchreact` to build Void's browser dependencies like React.
 (If this doesn't work, try `npm run buildreact`).
 	3. Build Void.
 		 - Press <kbd>Cmd+Shift+B</kbd> (Mac).
 	   - Press <kbd>Ctrl+Shift+B</kbd> (Windows/Linux).
 	   - This step can take ~5 min.
 The build is done when you see two check marks (one of the items will continue spinning indefinitely - it compiles our React code).
 	4. Run Void.
 	   - Run `./scripts/code.sh` (Mac/Linux).
 	   - Run `./scripts/code.bat` (Windows).
 	6. Nice-to-knows.
 	   - You can always press <kbd>Ctrl+R</kbd> (<kbd>Cmd+R</kbd>) inside the new window to reload and see your new changes.
 It's faster than <kbd>Ctrl+Shift+P</kbd> and `Reload Window`.
 	   - You might want to add the flags `--user-data-dir ./.tmp/user-data --extensions-dir ./.tmp/extensions` to the above run command, which lets you delete the `.tmp` folder to reset any IDE changes you made when testing.
 		- You can kill any of the build scripts by pressing `Ctrl+D` in VSCode terminal.
 If you press `Ctrl+C` the script will close but will keep running in the background (to open all background scripts, just re-build).

 #### Building Void from Terminal

-Alternatively, if you want to build Void from the terminal, instead of pressing <kbd>Cmd+Shift+B</kbd> you can run `npm run watch`.
+Alternatively, you can build Void from the terminal, instead of pressing <kbd>Cmd+Shift+B</kbd> you can simply run `npm run watch`.
 The build is done when you see something like this:

 ```
 [watch-extensions] [00:37:39] Finished compilation extensions with 0 errors after 19303 ms